 The Relay Board includes 2 safety relays, which close to supply mains power to the heater and motor circuits.
-Safety relay 1 is wired in series with the primary coil of the isolation transformer for the incubator and radiant warmer heaters.
-Safety relay 2 closes the mains supply to the humidifier isolation transformer and the transformer for the e-base and canopy motors.
+Safety relay 1 is wired in series with the primary coil of the isolation transformer for the incubator heater.
+Safety relay 2 closes the mains supply to the humidifier isolation transformer and the transformer for the e-base motor.
 Control signals for the two relays originate on the Control Board.

-The Relay Board interfaces the DC control signals to the two chassis mounted solid-state relays (SSRs), which control the incubator and radiant warmer heaters individually.
-The control signals for the two heater SSRs originate on the Control Board.
+The Relay Board interfaces the DC Control signal to the chassis mounted solid-state relay (SSR), which controls the incubator heater.
+The Control signals for the heater SSR originates on the Control Board.